ucsb-ccs-computing/ucsb-ccs-computing.github.io/_students/guo_sammy.md

 # Publications

-<li>Joseph McMahan, Michael Christensen, Lawton Nichols, <b>Jared Roesch</b>, <b>Sung-Yee Guo</b>, Ben Hardekopf, and Timothy Sherwood.
+* Joseph McMahan, Michael Christensen, Lawton Nichols, <b>Jared Roesch</b>, <b>Sung-Yee Guo</b>, Ben Hardekopf, and Timothy Sherwood.
 2017.
 An Architecture Supporting Formal and Compositional Binary Analysis.
 In Proceedings of the Twenty-Second International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS '17).
 ACM, New York, NY, USA, 177-191.
-DOI: <a href="https://doi.org/10.1145/3037697.3037733">https://doi.org/10.1145/3037697.3037733</a></li>
+DOI: <a href="https://doi.org/10.1145/3037697.3037733">https://doi.org/10.1145/3037697.3037733</a>.